 Craving a bowl of mint chocolate chip ice cream?
 Satisfy your sweet tooth in a healthier way with this Chocolate Mint Protein Ice Cream recipe.
 Made with frozen bananas and unsweetened almond milk as a base, this cold and creamy snack is dairy-free and vegan-friendly.
 Cacao nibs add the perfect amount of crunch, and the peppermint is super-refreshing on a hot summer day.

-Even better, this recipe gets most of its yummy chocolate flavor from Openfit Plant-Based Protein Shake, which is packed with pea protein and naturally sweetened with stevia and monkfruit.
+Even better, this recipe gets most of its yummy chocolate flavor from Openfit Plant-Based Nutrition Shake, which is packed with pea protein and naturally sweetened with stevia and monkfruit.
 Each serving of this minty shake provides 22 grams of plant-based protein and 12 grams of fiber.

 And there’s no added sugar, which means this decadent dessert is Sugar Free 3-approved!
 Leftovers can be stored in your freezer for up to four days, so add this recipe to your meal prep repertoire and you’ll have a healthy snack on hand when you’re in the mood for a sweet treat.

-Get the Openfit Plant-Based Protein here today!
+Get Openfit Plant-Based Nutrition here today!